 Once inside Princess Fairytale Hall you’ll wait in a corridor filled with tapestries and themed lighting.
 Because the only windows lead to the covered waiting area outside, the interior corridors are a little dark.
 There’s also not a ton to see at this point in the line, which may make for some squirmy kids if the wait is long.

 If you are in the standby line, this interior hallway takes you to the Portrait Hall, a gorgeous room outfitted with six nearly-life-sized princess portraits of Aurora, Tiana, Rapunzel, Mulan, Jasmine, and Snow White.
 This room also houses Cinderella’s glass slipper as a special surprise.
-It should be noted here that if you choose to use FASTPASS or FastPass+, you will not go through the Portrait Hall, but instead will go directly to the meet and greet rooms.
+It should be noted here that if you choose to use FastPass+, you will not go through the Portrait Hall, but instead will go directly to the meet and greet rooms.
 While this is faster, it may detract from the overall experience.

 Have your camera ready because you don’t get much time to see the slipper, as it’s just at the end of the line before you’re shown to your meet and greet room.
 From that point, Princess Fairytale Hall works like a standard meet and greet.
 You’ll see Cinderella or Rapunzel and their surprise princess friends and will be able to chat with them, as well as get pictures and autographs.
 The rooms are luxuriously outfitted from the carpets to the drapes to the furnishings, and storybooks are a common theme in the meet and greet rooms.
 Snow White’s storybook is permanently placed as a nod to the ride that formerly occupied the space where the meet and greet now resides.